Fulgencio Yegros: Life

 Yegros and Pedro Juan Caballero were the main military figures in the Revolution of May 1811, which led to the Independence of Paraguay.
 Following independence, from June 19, 1811 until October 12, 1813 Yegros was President of the five-man ruling Junta Superior Gubernativa which in 1813 was replaced by a two-man consulate.
 Yegros and José Gaspar Rodríguez de Francia were chosen by Congress in 1813 as Consuls of the Republic following the model of the French Revolution.
+During this time, he founded the first military academy in independent Paraguay.

-Yegros was more of a military man than politician, and in his role as Consul of Paraguay was marginalised by Francia.
-His term as Consul was from 12 February 1814 to 12 June 1814.
-After his last consular term in 1814, Francia was elected the dictator of Paraguay and Yegros retired from public life to his estate.
+Yegros was more of a military man than a politician, and during his time as Consul he was marginalised by Francia.
+His term lasted from 12 February 1814 to 12 June 1814.
+After it ended, Francia was elected dictator of Paraguay and Yegros retired from public life to his estate.

 In 1820 Yegros was a participant in the unsuccessful plot that tried to oust Francia from power.
 Following the failure of the plot, Yegros was imprisoned and was executed on 17 July, 1821.